scala/scala3/docs/docs/internals/overall-structure.md

            new TailRec,             // Rewrite tail recursion to loops new LiftTry,             // Put try expressions that might execute on non-empty stacks into their own methods new ClassOf),            // Expand `Predef.classOf` calls.
+      List(new TryCatchPatterns,    // Compile cases in try/catch
-      List(new PatternMatcher,      // Compile pattern matches
+           new PatternMatcher,      // Compile pattern matches
-           new ExplicitOuter,       // Add accessors to outer classes from nested ones. new ExplicitSelf,        // Make references to non-trivial self types explicit as casts new CrossCastAnd,        // Normalize selections involving intersection types. new Splitter),           // Expand selections involving union types into conditionals List(new VCInlineMethods,     // Inlines calls to value class methods new SeqLiterals,         // Express vararg arguments as arrays new InterceptedMethods,  // Special handling of `==`, `|=`, `getClass` methods new Getters,             // Replace non-private vals and vars with getter defs (fields are added later) new ElimByName,          // Expand by-name parameters and arguments new AugmentScala2Traits, // Expand traits defined in Scala 2.11 to simulate old-style rewritings new ResolveSuper),       // Implement super accessors and add forwarders to trait methods List(new Erasure),            // Rewrite types to JVM model, erasing all type parameters, abstract types and refinements.
+           new ExplicitOuter,       // Add accessors to outer classes from nested ones. new ExplicitSelf,        // Make references to non-trivial self types explicit as casts new ShortcutImplicits,   // Allow implicit functions without creating closures new CrossCastAnd,        // Normalize selections involving intersection types. new Splitter),           // Expand selections involving union types into conditionals List(new VCInlineMethods,     // Inlines calls to value class methods new IsInstanceOfEvaluator, // Issues warnings when unreachable statements are present in match/if expressions new SeqLiterals,         // Express vararg arguments as arrays new InterceptedMethods,  // Special handling of `==`, `|=`, `getClass` methods new Getters,             // Replace non-private vals and vars with getter defs (fields are added later) new ElimByName,          // Expand by-name parameters and arguments new AugmentScala2Traits, // Expand traits defined in Scala 2.11 to simulate old-style rewritings new ResolveSuper,        // Implement super accessors and add forwarders to trait methods new ArrayConstructors),  // Intercept creation of (non-generic) arrays and intrinsify.
+      List(new Erasure),            // Rewrite types to JVM model, erasing all type parameters, abstract types and refinements.
       List(new ElimErasedValueType, // Expand erased value types to their underlying implementation types new VCElideAllocations,  // Peep-hole optimization to eliminate unnecessary value class allocations